 The most documented use of the Hibernation Bays happened in the Durkoth evacuation of their home world.
 The best of the best were selected to board four Helas Vessels.
 The went into the Void with no course set.
 This was not intentional.
 The Durkoth simply did not know to operate them.
 They trusted the genius of Beldileck's arks to save them.
 In 537 HE, they left most of their people behind.
 Three centuries later, in 862 HE, the Helas Vessels arrived on Bal-Kriav.
 As they entered this world's atmosphere, the 15,000 to 20,000 occupants in each voidship came out of hibernation and prepared for landing.

 On the world Bal-Kriav, hibernation bays have been salvaged from all the four Helas Vessels.
-In the Durkoth Descent, many were taken to the seabeds, with vaults and then a city built over them.
+In the Durkoth Descent (995 HE - 1355 HE), many were taken to the seabeds, with vaults and then a city built over them.
 They became the home of many Durkoth when they supposedly disappeared.
 In other areas, they have been used to store their occupants until a cure for a poison or disease has been found, to preserve one's mortal existence a little longer, and as prisons.
-In 1105, the lich Caliguworm, disguised as the Kal-Oni Emperor Onkuri, was aggressively removed from power.
-The League of Magicks took their prisoner to his new home in Uriall-Madiess, where he was slated to spend an eternity in a Hibernation Bay.
+In 1105, the lich Caliguworm, the False Emperor, was unmasked and captured.
+The League of Magicks took their prisoner to his new home in Uriall-Madiess, where he was slated to spend an eternity in one of these ancient sleep devices.

 |Hibernation||acts as the spell Temporal Stasis, ending on atmosphere breach||continuous|